Eigenvector dynamics under free addition: Eigenvectors dynamics in the large limit

-Before presenting our results on the convergence in the large $N$ limit of the bivariate cumulative distribution $\Phi_N(\lambda,\alpha)$ which will directly lead us to asymptotic estimates for the overlaps $N \E[\langle \psi_i^t| \phi_j\rangle^2 ]$ for $i\neq j$ and for the local density of states, let us first recall a result on the convergence of the empirical eigenvalue distribution of the matrix $M_t$ defined in \eqref{eq.Mt} due to Shlyakhtenko \cite{shlyakhtenko} (see also \cite{pastur,zee} for similar results).
-Recall the definition of the Stieltjes transform $G_\mu(z)$ of a probability measure $\mu$ on $\R$ defined for all $z\in \C\setminus \R$ as $G_\mu(z)=\int_\R \frac{\mu(dx)}{x-z}$.
+Before presenting our results on the convergence as $N\to \infty$ of the bivariate cumulative distribution $\Phi_N(\lambda,\alpha)$ which shall directly lead us to asymptotic estimates for the overlaps $N \E[\langle \psi_i^t| \phi_j\rangle^2 ]$ for $i\neq j$ and for the local density of states, we state a Theorem due to Shlyakhtenko \cite{shlyakhtenko} (see also \cite{pastur,zee} for similar results) on the convergence of the empirical eigenvalue distribution of the matrix $M_t$ defined in \eqref{eq.Mt}.
+Let us recall the definition of the Stieltjes transform $G_\mu(z)$ of a probability measure $\mu$ on $\R$ defined on the upper half plane $\H :=\{z \in \C: \Im z >0\}$ by